Qatar Digital Library

 About the project

-The Qatar Digital Library (QDL) is revolutionizing the way that people study and understand the history of the Gulf region.
+The Qatar Digital Library (QDL) is revolutionising the way that people study and understand the history of the Gulf region.
 A wealth of archive materials that were previously unavailable online can be now be accessed by a worldwide audience.

 The portal is the result of a partnership between the Qatar National Library, which is part of the Qatar Foundation, and the British Library.
 Cogapp designed and developed the software for the portal on behalf of the partnership and launched it in October 2014 after more than three years' work.
 It provides access to a growing digital archive, currently over 500,000 records, in Arabic and English, for academics and casual users alike.